Nandhagopal02/Built-a-Car-Racing-Game-Using-Amazon-Q-CLI-/README.md

 🎮 Smooth animations and responsive controls

-🎧 Coming Soon
-I'm currently working on adding:

-Background music 🎶

-Sound effects for crashes or level-ups 💥

-Better visual effects like motion blur or explosions

-🔗 Source Code
-Check out the GitHub repo here:
-👉 github.com/nandhagopal/car-racing-game (replace with your link)

 💬 Final Thoughts
 Thanks to Amazon Q CLI, I was able to build this project quickly while focusing more on creativity than code syntax.
 It’s a great tool for any aspiring game developer or hobbyist.

-If you’re based in the Asia Pacific, Japan, or Greater China region, you can even redeem a T-shirt by participating!